Ca Na Antonia

 House | 3 bedrooms | sleeps 5

-A beautiful traditional Majorcan house settled at just 50 meters of the main square of the old town of Alcudia.
-This house keeps the essence of the Majorcan style with the furniture and an historical arc.
-Inside you can find two bedrooms
+Ca Na Antonia is a beautiful traditional Majorcan house settled just 50 meters from the main square of the old town of Alcudia.
+This house keeps the essence of the Majorcan style with the furniture and an historical architecture.

 |Size||Sleeps up to 5, 3 bedrooms|